trappar/AliceGenerator/doc/usage.md

 * When true (default) - a property which is the same value as a newly initialized object of the same class will be excluded from fixture generation
 * When false - all properties will be included during fixture generation

+### Sorting Resulting Alice Fixtures

+`setSortResults( bool $sort )` - Setting this to true/false enables/disables sorting of returned Alice fixtures.

+* When true (default) - The returned Alice fixtures will be sorted both by object type, and in each object type by reference name
+* When false - no sorting will be used

+Sorting results by default is partially an aesthetic choice, and partially to ensure that the returned results always appear in the same order so subsequent fixture generation on the same/similar objects will return the same results.

 [Back to Table of Contents](/README.md#table-of-contents)